 Depot is a 10,000 capacity venue for culture located at Manchester’s historic former railway Mayfield.
-Part of a £1billion regeneration project, Depot at Mayfield will provide a platform for a diverse programme of arts, music, industry, culture and community events in this unique found space showcasing Manchester’s industrial past.
+Part of a £1billion regeneration project, Depot Mayfield will provide a platform for a diverse programme of arts, music, industry, culture and community events in this unique found space showcasing Manchester’s industrial past.

-Originally built in 1910, Depot at Mayfield was used as a railway yard for the iconic Mayfield station.
+Originally built in 1910, Depot Mayfield was used as a railway yard for the iconic Mayfield station.
 Despite being hit by a parachute mine, the resilience of Mancunians during WW2 allowed Depot to continue servicing Manchester as its main train station throughout the 1950s.
 It closed to passengers on August 28 1960.

-After this, Depot at Mayfield was the lead mailing distribution depot for Royal Mail.
-After 18 years as the lead mailing distribution centre, Depot at Mayfield lay dormant for almost 3 decades until it’s a transformation into a multi-use performance space and leading destination for Greater Manchester, in the heart of the city.
+After this, Depot Mayfield was the lead mailing distribution depot for Royal Mail.
+After 18 years as the lead mailing distribution centre, Depot Mayfield lay dormant for almost 3 decades until it’s a transformation into a multi-use performance space and leading destination for Greater Manchester, in the heart of the city.